New York Center for Facial Plastic Surgery

-This young woman was unhappy with her bulbous tip and large dorsal hump.
-Dr. Jacono smoothed her nasal hump and reduced her nasal tip.
+Unhappy with her bulbous tip and large dorsal hump, Dr. Jacono smoothed her nasal hump and reduced her nasal tip.
 Her nose now completely complements her other facial features.

 This young lady wanted to reduce her dorsal hump and nasal tip.
 Dr. Jacono performed a closed rhinoplasty procedure to correct both issues.
 Her after photographs were taken just three weeks after surgery.
 She loves her new look, and is already posting pictures all over Instagram.

-This patient was unhappy with her bumpy nasal bridge and downward-sloping tip.
+An unhappy patient with her bumpy nasal bridge and downward-sloping tip.
 Dr. Jacono performed an open rhinoplasty to reduce her dorsal hump and refine her nasal tip.

 This patient underwent an open nose job with an alar base (nostril) reduction, which correct her over-projected nose, and droopy tip, and dorsal hump.
 After surgery, her face appears more feminine and aesthetically balanced.

 Dr. Jacono performed a closed technique on this young lady.
 He also performed a nasal tip plasty to reduce her long, bulbous nasal tip.

 Young woman who wanted to refine her nasal bridge and lift her tip.
 Dr. Jacono performed a closed rhinoplasty, reducing her nasal bridge and building up her radix with a cartilage graft (the radix is the “root”, or uppermost part, of the nose).

 Female nose job patient was unhappy with her wide nostrils and nasal hump, so to address her concerns, Dr. Jacono used a closed approach and she is extremely happy with her results.